 The Be A Light Fund started when Bill and Janet Young, of the Be A Light Foundation, gave our President, Paul Born, a generous gift of $25,000.
 Paul used this gift to start the Be A Light fund as a way of ensuring that low income individuals and young people could attend learning events.
 We expect the need to be $75,000 a year going forward.

 The fund continues to grow and has received contributions from many donors linked to Tamarack’s learning community.
-In 2018 we are deeply grateful to the Young family who contributed $50,000 to the fund through the Hamilton Community Foundation.
+In 2018 and 2019, we are deeply grateful to the Young family who contributed $50,000 to the fund through the Hamilton Community Foundation.

 Help us reach our goal by giving the gift of learning today.

 This is a Board directed fund which ensures that every dollar that is given will go directly as scholarships to individuals with incredible talent and lived experience to attend learning events.

 Marnie is unemployed and living in Calgary, where she’s involved in an organization called “Poverty Talks!”
 Last spring, she heard about an upcoming Tamarack conference in Edmonton – “Cities Reducing Poverty: When Mayors Lead.”

 “I was interested in attending because I am interested in poverty reduction, am poor myself, and know many who are poor,” she says.
 “I wanted to find out more about what is going on in the field of poverty reduction, and wanted to meet more people who are working and volunteering in this field.
 I wanted to obtain some hope in this too dark, too dismal world that we live in.”